TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 Existing problems with state consistency:
 - processing::processing_subject_categories needs be hidden and updated when components are removed.
-- if a car is deleted but the driver is not, the drive
+- if a car is deleted but the driver is not, the driver might be left with dangling properties

 Solutions to keep state consistency in check:
 - [Synchronizers](component_synchronizer).
 They always incrementally update the relevant inferred state.